Create AI videos with 230+ avatars in 140+ languages.

 How to track your video metrics

 There's no single, all-encompassing platform that automatically aggregates all video analytics data across every possible channel.
-The best way to track video metrics is to use a platform or a tool that does it for you.
+But you have several powerful options depending on your needs.

-When you publish videos to multiple platforms, you'll likely need additional software to build video tracking metrics.
-For example, you could use Google Analytics to track ROI and something like Hootsuite to track video analytics across platforms.
+When you publish videos to multiple platforms, you'll likely need additional software to build comprehensive video tracking metrics.
+Google Analytics works well for embedded videos on your website—just set up event tracking and UTM parameters to monitor how videos drive conversions.
+Tools like Hootsuite or Sprout Social can aggregate social video metrics across platforms.

 Create AI videos in minutes and access analytics in one place

-By focusing on key metrics, you can turbocharge your approach, make smarter decisions, and get your videos to shine in all future campaigns.
+By focusing on these key video metrics, you can turbocharge your approach, make smarter decisions, and get your videos to shine in all future campaigns.
+Remember, the goal isn't just to track everything—it's to track what matters for your specific objectives.

-And here's the cherry on top: With Synthesia, you can create AI videos and measure their impact all in one place.
+And here's the cherry on top: With Synthesia, you can create AI videos in minutes and access comprehensive analytics—including engagement curves, completion rates, quiz performance, and SCORM-compliant tracking—all in one platform.
 Check out the free AI video creator here.

 Frequently asked questions